 Permissions and Access to third party services

-Some user's personal information and data obtained from third party services are cached locally by a background service called Akonadi, which is part of Kontact.
-It is possible for any locally running software to interact with Akonadi and thus access, modify or delete any data stored there.
-The data are factically stored in a local database controlled by Akonadi.
+Some user's personal information (emails, contacts, events, etc.) obtained from third party services are cached locally by a background service called Akonadi, which is part of Kontact.
+It is possible for other Akonadi-enabled software that the user installs locally on their computer to access, modify or delete any personal information stored there.
 They may also be indexed for full-text search by Akonadi Indexing Agent.

 Kontact provides optional integration with several Google services.
-Read below for a detailed explanation of what data Kontact and its components request from Google and what it does with those data.
+Read below for a detailed explanation of what personal information Kontact and its components request from Google and what it does with those personal information.

 Kontact and its components will use Google Sign-In in order to obtain access to content stored on a user's Google account (e.g. contacts, calendars, events. etc.).
 The information obtained from the Google Sign-In include user's real name, email address and picture and are stored locally on the user's computer to allow the user to more easily identify their Google account among other locally created accounts.
 Additionally, the Sign-In process provides the software with OAuth tokens which are used by the software to authenticate its requests to other Google services.
 The tokens are stored locally in KWallet.

-Authenticating against Google and using the Akonadi Resources for Google Services means data are being exchanged with Google servers and Privacy Policies of Google and individual Google's services apply.
-Kontact makes sure that the exchanges with Google servers are securely encrypted and that only the data that the user has selected is exchanged with Google.
+Authenticating against Google and using the Akonadi Resources for Google Services means personal information are being exchanged with Google servers and Privacy Policies of Google and individual Google's services apply.
+Kontact makes sure that the exchanges with Google servers are securely encrypted and that only the personal information that the user has selected is exchanged with Google.